pravarkumar/Quiz1/Today's_work.md

-CS 228: ps2+tut2+ see the sections sir has taught till now
+***CS 228: revise PS1 2025,PS2 2025 +question 9+2024 ps2 is almost same amost fully doen already + 2024 tut1

-CS 230: Do tut1 finish + tut2
+**CS 230:see the last part we did + tut1 finish + full tut2

-CS 293: Do as many assignments in form of paper as possible and do the matrix question
+*****CS 293: Do as many assignments in form of paper as possible and do the matrix question need to finsih atleast 3-4 today  + leetcode thne also after that

-CS 213: 2019-2020:Quiz1,2018-2019:Quiz2
+****CS 213: 2019-2020:Quiz1,2018-2019:Quiz2,2019-2020:Midsem

-CS 215: First of all see slides make separate notes wrt slides and tsee the reference book all the sections mentioned
+*CS 215: See slides + make notes for now